neil7057/pjl_host_system/README.md

     -   Contact the company with any queries
     -   Buy products without registration
     -   Easily see my current order total
-    -   add/remove items from my shopping bag prior to checkout
+    -   Add/remove items from my shopping bag prior to checkout
-    -   Be able use the page on any devices and screen sizes
+    -   Be able use the site on any devices and screen sizes
-    -   Login/create an user account
+    -   Login/create a user account

 - #### As a registered user I want to:
     -   Easily register/signup for an account